-The CHAISE Skills Strategy undergone an internal review conducted by the CHAISE Consortium partners and the CHAISE Expert Advisory Group in the period April-June 2023, reviewing the implementation phase of March 2022-March 2023.
-The updated document reflects the new actions and priorities, which have been reflected in figures 17-21 in the Section 8.3.
+The CHAISE Skills Strategy undergone an internal annual review conducted by the CHAISE Consortium partners and the CHAISE Expert Advisory Group in the period April-June 2023, reviewing the implementation phase of March 2022-March 2023, and in the period April-June 2026, reviewing the implementation phase of March 2023-March 2024.
+The updated document reflects the new actions and priorities, which have been described in figures 17-21 in the Section 8.3.
 Summary with additional details and progress made have been attached to the document as Annex 1.